 After getting onto the tarmac, he managed to climb the wing of an airplane, causing general panic.
 Unsurprisingly, he eventually fell and was arrested.

-To be fair, 2021 has not been a good year for unruly passengers either.
-This time, a man decided that he did not want to wait any longer after his American Airlines flight out of Charlotte, North Carolina, was canceled — but the passengers had already boarded.
+2021 has not been a good year for unruly passengers either.
+This time, a man decided that he did not want to wait on the plane when his American Airlines flight out of Charlotte, North Carolina, was canceled after passengers had boarded.

 His solution?
 He climbed over the people sitting at the emergency exit, opened the door and jumped out of the plane.
 He was arrested soon after and had to wait much longer to get home than if he had simply stayed seated.

-3. Putting a Child Inside an 800-Year-Old Coffin ...
-And Cracking It
+4. Putting a Child Inside an 800-Year-Old Coffin ... and Cracking It

 Why would anyone think it’s OK to place a child on top of something in a museum?
 It should be common sense, but just in case, let us spell it out: If something is in a museum, it’s valuable.

 A couple in England thought that an 800-year-old coffin at the Prittlewell Priory Museum was so cool that they just had to get a picture of their kid inside it.
-Needless to say, the coffin broke in half and was ruined forever.
+The coffin broke in half and was ruined forever.

 Seeing turtles hatch their eggs is an incredible wildlife experience many people want to have.
 But sometimes, these people simply don’t deserve to have it, as a large and uncontrollable crowd of tourists proved in Costa Rica.

-In 2015, the rowdy crowd made their way into a protected beach just in time to see the turtles coming in from the sea.
-Instead of appreciating the moment, they got right into the sea, harassing the turtles so much that many of them went back to the sea without laying eggs.
-Sea turtles are an endangered species, so this lack of consciousness strained the species even more.
+In 2015, the rowdy crowd made their way to a protected beach just in time to see the turtles coming in from the sea.
+Instead of appreciating the moment, they got in the water, harassing the turtles so much that many of them went back to the sea without laying eggs.
+Sea turtles are an endangered species so this lack of consciousness strained the species even more.

 In 2017 in Anqing, China, a woman in her late 70s threw coins into the engine of her airplane for good luck.
 She thought this would keep it from having any accidents.
-Thankfully, people noticed and accidents were avoided, but her superstition could’ve easily led to her demise.
+Thankfully, people noticed and accidents were avoided, but her superstition could’ve easily led to every passenger's demise.